NC prison warden sued for violence involving inmates, guards

 A federal jury in Charlotte on Thursday deliberated whether to hold accountable former Lanesboro Correctional Institution superintendent Lawrence Parsons.

-The lawsuit is the first of five by inmates who charge Lanesboro's leaders allowed or even encouraged prisoners to attack other inmates.
+The lawsuit is the first of five by inmates who say Lanesboro's leaders allowed or even encouraged prisoners to attack other inmates.